Pakistan tells Iran it wants to build trust after tit-for-tat strikes | Law-Order

 The contact follows a call between Jilani and his Turkish counterpart in which Islamabad said "Pakistan has no interest or desire in escalation".
 Amirabdollahian, in comments quoted by Iran's state media, said: "Pakistan's sovereignty and territorial integrity are of great interest to us and bilateral cooperation is essential to neutralise and destroy terrorist camps on Pakistani soil."

-The contacts came as Pakistan's Caretaker Prime Minister Anwaar ul Haq Kakar began a meeting of the National Security Committee, with all the military services chiefs in attendance, a source in the prime minister's office told Reuters.
-Kakar cut short a visit to the World Economic Forum in Davos and flew home on Thursday.
+'MINOR IRRITANTS' The contacts came as Pakistan's Caretaker Prime Minister Anwaar ul Haq Kakar convened a meeting of the National Security Committee, with all military services chiefs in attendance.
+Kakar had cut short a visit to the World Economic Forum in Davos and flew home on Thursday.

+The meeting concluded that "the two countries would mutually be able to overcome minor irritants through dialogue and diplomacy and pave the way to further deepen their historic relations", according to a statement from the Prime Minister's Office.
+However, it also resolved that any attempts to breach the territory of Pakistan "will be responded with full might of the state".

+It urged Iran to use existing communication channels to address security concerns.
+Kakar told a cabinet meeting following the security huddle that it was in the "interest of both countries" to return to relations as they stood before Iran's strikes, another statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)